RobertGlein/firmware-hls/IntegrationTests/MC_Test/README.md

 # MC_Test

-Working example of a single instance of ProjectionRouter.
+Working example of a single instance of MatchCalculator.
 The instance of MC that is used in this example is MC_L3PHIC.

 ### How to open the project for the first time